-There are occasions when a student, child or young person with medical needs requires assistance in moving.
+There are occasions when Students with medical needs require assistance in moving.
 While the basics outlined above still apply, there are other considerations.
 When a move is essential and the person requires help, then their co-operation should be sought where possible.
 The move should be explained to them so that they can actively participate in it.

-Whenever a student, child or young person with physical disabilities needs regular support in standard moves such as from awheel chair to toilet or a seat or vehicle, then a full risk assessment must be written up.
-Clear instructions covering each activity should be included, so that all staff members who are involved in thetask may move the person safely and in the same manner.
-Ancillary equipment such as hoists, slidingboards, swivel plates, etc. must all be used in the correct manner and staff must have received appropriate training in the use of the equipment.
+Whenever a student with physical disabilities needs regular support in standard moves such as from a wheel chair to toilet or a seat or vehicle, then a full risk assessment must be written up.
+Clear instructions covering each activity should be included, so that all staff members who are involved in the task may move the person safely and in the same manner.
+Ancillary equipment such as hoists, sliding boards, swivel plates, etc. must all be used in the correct manner and staff must have received appropriate training in the use of the equipment.

 The risk assessment should consider both routine manual handling and emergency situations when manual-handling procedures may have to be adapted (e.g. evacuation in the event of a fire).
-The risk assessment will help inform the procedures for that student's, child's or young person's needs.
-Procedures should be developed with the student, child or young person or their representatives.
-An individual's needs might vary day-to-day and even duringthe course of a day.
+The risk assessment will help inform the procedures for that student's needs.
+Procedures should be developed with the student or their representatives.
+An individual's needs might vary day-to-day and even during the course of a day.

-The company should endeavour to ensure employees adopt the same handling techniques when assisting learners, children and young people with moving and handling to ensure a consistent and safe approach.
-This will help to keep everyone calm and reduce the risk of struggling, sudden movement or violence.
+Schools should endeavour to ensure employees adopt the same handling techniques when assisting Students with moving and handling to ensure a consistent and safe approach.
+This will help to keep the student calm and reduce the risk of struggling, sudden movement or violence.

-The expert advice of external medical professionals should be considered where complex moving and handling issues of learners, children or young people are presented.
+The expert advice of external medical professionals should be considered where complex moving and handling problems of Students are presented.